There are no products in your shopping cart.

 In women, genital HPV affects the:

 Yes, 2 of the 3 HPV vaccines protect against genital warts.
-Gardasil, which is used in schools as part of the NHS vaccination programme, protects against:
+Gardasil, which is used in schools, protects against:

 Gardasil 9 also protects against genital warts.
 Cervarix does not protect against genital warts, but does protect against high-risk HPV types 16 and 18.